gadmm/RFCs/rfcs/interop.md

 fixable over time.
-Moreover, they do not bring additional safety in terms of resource-management: what they do is to deal in a rather radical manner with the problem of growing the heap while remembering who was outside (an issue that can also be solved by virtual addressing techniques).
+Moreover, they do not bring additional safety in terms of resource-management: what they do is to deal in a rather radical manner with the problem of growing the heap while remembering who was outside, which is mostly required by the reliance on the system malloc by the GC to request chunks of memory.
+This issue can also be solved by virtual addressing techniques.

 I asked @jberdine, who works at a large industrial OCaml user, if he had any migration concerns.
 I quote his reply with his permission (I